shankaraman/Academics/Operating-System-Security/Synchronization/README.md

-The following implementations are part of my assignment for the Operating System and Security Course
+The following implementations are part of my Operating System and Security Course assignment.

 1. Producer Consumer Problem using Semaphore
 2. Reader Writer Problem